dhannywi/COE332/homework05/README.md

 ### Source build (option 2)

 Since this is a Docker build, the requirements need not be installed, as it will automatically be done on the Docker image.
-All commands, unless otherwise noted, are to be run in a terminal (in the home directory of the cloned repository).
+All commands, unless otherwise noted, are to be run in a terminal (in the `homework05` directory of the cloned repository).

 **Build**